FrankCCCCC/DL_DB_Quick_Note/paper_presentation/towards_characterizing_divergence_in_deep_q-Learning.md

 How about analyzing DQN with NTK?

 ---
-# The Result of Analyzation
+# The Result of Analysis

 - The main reason why DQN diverge is **Over-generalization** and **improper(too large or too small) learning rate**.
 - The **network architecture seems to affect the convergence of DQN**